dangershony/StratisBitcoinFullNode/Documentation/sidechain.md

 Structure of locked coins in sidechain genesis:
 ```
 scriptsig=<empty>
-scriptpubkey=op_deposit <parent-genesis>
+scriptpubkey=<parent-genesis> op_deposit
 ```

 Now we can create a trx on the sidechain that spends locked coins (the trx will have two outputs one to the target address second to lock the rest of the coins) and will have a reference to the M3 entry in D2.
-Its importantt to note that the script language is not enough to verify the trx, in the consensus rules some validation must be done to check that the referenced (in the op_return data) is indeed successfuly voted on and the address is correct.
+Its importantt to note that the script language is not enough to verify the trx, in the consensus rules some validation must be done to check that the referenced trx is indeed successfuly voted on and the address is correct.
 Structure the deposit trx:
 ```
-scriptsig= <parent-genesis> op_equal <M3 entry> [do we need an op code?]
+scriptsig=<M3 entry> op_drop <parent-genesis>
 scriptpubkey=op_dup op_hash160 <pubkeyhash> op_equalverify op_checksig
-scriptpubkey=op_deposit <parent-genesis>
+scriptpubkey=<parent-genesis> op_deposit
 ```

 **Send to parent**
-Assuming a sidechain was voted successfully
+Assuming a sidechain was voted successfully on the parent chain

-to send coins back to the parent we lock the coins to a deposit trx
+Sending coins back to the parent we lock the coins to a deposit trx
 ```
 scriptsig=<sig> <pubkey>
-scriptpubkey=op_deposit op_drop <address> <parent-genesis>
+scriptpubkey=op_drop <address> <parent-genesis> op_deposit
 ```

+Now on the parent chain an M3 is added in coinbase and to D2 db.
-on the parent the trx is voted on and if success we pick one or several of the locked outputs to that sidechain again script language alone is not enough to verify the trx additional checks must be made  in the consensus rules
+On the parent chain trx is voted on and if success we pick one or several of the locked outputs to that sidechain.
+Note: again script language alone is not enough to verify the trx additional checks must be made  in the consensus rules
 ```
-scriptsig=<sidechain-genesis> op_equal op_return <voted-trxid-index-parent-chain>
-scriptsig=<sidechain-genesis> op_equal op_return <voted-trxid-index-parent-chain>
+scriptsig=<M3 entry> op_drop <sidechain-genesis> op_equal   [do we need an op code?]
+scriptsig=<M3 entry> op_drop <sidechain-genesis> op_equal   [do we need an op code?]
 scriptpubkey=op_dup op_hash160 <pubkeyhash> op_equalverify op_checksig
 scriptpubkey=op_withdraw <sidechain-genesis>
 ```
-in the consensus rules if anh of the op codes are detected op_withdraw/op_deposit this is a sidechain trx and must get extra validation
+Consnensu rules: if any of the op codes are detected op_withdraw/op_deposit this is a sidechain trx and must get extra validation (i.e. check athat the corect M3 exists in the D2 db.